kubabuda/ecat_servo/docs/001-intro.md

-# EtherCAT servo drives for everyone
+# EtherCAT compatible servo drives for everyone

 I am building EtherCAT adapter for open motor controllers like ODrive, STMBL, or your next thing.